 Rome in November is worth the trip!
-Especially in the second half of the month there are not that many visitors in Rome and the attractions are more accessible.
-Temperatures in November are about 10°C (18°F) higher than in northern Europe.
-On average, there are six rainy days.
+In the second half of the month there are not that many visitors in Rome and there are hardly any waiting times.

 September is a very popular month in Rome and especially the second half is high season.
 If you have time, you can combine your stay in Rome with a trip to the sea or the nearby mountains.

 August is the classic month of summer holidays in Rome and it has a particularly relaxed atmosphere.
 Combine sightseeing and relaxation, dolce vita and a trip to the sea or the mountains.
 Rome has a lot to offer in August.